Jklein64/libsoxrpp/README.md

 # soxrpp

-RAII C++ wrapper for [libsoxr](https://github.com/chirlu/soxr?tab=readme-ov-file), a popular 1D signal resampling library written in C. This wrapper is also templated, which makes it easier to use in C++ codebases (for example, it supports using lambda functions with captures instead of C-style function pointers for the `set_input_fn` API).
+RAII C++ wrapper for [libsoxr](https://sourceforge.net/projects/soxr/), a popular 1D signal resampling library written in C. This wrapper is also templated, which makes it easier to use in C++ codebases (for example, it supports using lambda functions with captures instead of C-style function pointers for the `set_input_fn` API).

+> [!TIP]
+> This wrapper library makes the input and output types of a resampler template parameters (as opposed to runtime enum values) to enable compile-time checking of buffer types.
+The underlying soxr library, however, uses an enum for types and switches on its value at runtime.
+This difference will generally not present issues, but it does make it more difficult to write code that supports dynamic input and output types, such as [soxr's example 3](https://sourceforge.net/p/soxr/code/ci/master/tree/examples/3-options-input-fn.c).

 ## Getting Started

 Installation for `soxrpp` uses CMake and is compatible with either `find_package` or `FetchContent`.
 See the [examples](./examples/) for usage.
 All API methods have documentation in [soxrpp.h](./include/soxrpp.h).

+> [!IMPORTANT]
+> Builds were only tested on the Docker image specified by the [Dockerfile](./Dockerfile).
+Builds on other systems, such as MacOS or Windows, might not work as expected.

 ### Installation for use with `find_package`